Mitsubishi L200 pick-up review

-The maximum payload capacity is 1,050kg for the automatics of just 5kg less for the manuals.
+The maximum payload capacity is 1,080kg for the 4Life club cab, 1,045kg for manual double-cab models and up to 1,080kg with automatic versions.
 Most importantly, it's over the magic 1,000kg barrier that qualifies pick-ups for lower commercial vehicle company car tax rates.
-Owners needing to shift more stuff and attach a braked trailer of up to 3,100kg in weight claims that this lets the L200 achieve a total trailer and payload carrying capacity of 4,090kg, a figure that no rival can match.
+Owners needing to shift more stuff can attach a braked trailer of up to 3,500g in weight, but only with a three-axle trailer.
+Unbraked towing capacity stands at a commendable 750kg.

 Reliability and Safety